 What are regular savings accounts?

 The clue's in the name.
-Most regular savings accounts require you to put money away each month with interest paid yearly (unless otherwise stated).
+Most regular savings accounts require you to put money away each month and the interest is paid yearly (unless otherwise stated).
 They offer higher interest rates than traditional fixed or easy-access savings accounts, but tend to impose rigid terms and conditions, such as limiting the number of withdrawals you can make, forcing you to make a deposit every month and capping how much you can save.
 And the rate usually only lasts for a year.

 Should I get a regular savings account?